-B. A representative of an environmental organization interviewed a candidate for Assembly about issues affecting the environment.
-Later, the candidate learned that the organization paid for a radio advertisement advocating the candidate's election.
+B. A representative of an environmental organization interviewed a candidate for county supervisor about issues affecting the environment.
+Later, the candidate learned that the organization paid for a radio advertisement advocating the election of that candidate.
 Must the candidate report a nonmonetary contribution?

 No. An expenditure is not made at the behest of a candidate just because a person interviews the candidate on issues affecting the person making the expenditure.
 As long as the candidate did not coordinate with the organization to produce the advertisement in any other way, the organization made an independent expenditure, not a contribution to the candidate.
+C. I was elected to the city council in November.
+May I assist an independent expenditure committee that supported my candidacy in retiring its debt now that the election is over?